 Last Updated on

-If you sit down to write copy for your website or wedding content for your e-newsletter, you’re probably wondering if it’s better to keep it short + simple (+ to the point) OR really bang out the details.
+When you sit down to write copy for your website or wedding content for your e-newsletter or blog, you’re probably wondering if it’s better to keep it short + simple (+ to the point) OR really bang out the details.

 Two Schools of Thought Exist On the Long vs. Short Topic